apache/directory-fortress-realm/README.md

 ___________________________________________________________________________________
 ## Document Overview

 This document contains instructions to download and install the Apache Fortress Realm.
-In SECTION 3 it refers to other documents for how this component works inside Apache Tomcat servers.
+SECTION 3 contains steps to get it working with Apache Tomcat.

 ___________________________________________________________________________________
 ##  Tips for first-time users